Remove a machine

 3. Remove from govuk-provisioning

-If your machine class matches a VDC, be careful not to remove firewall rules that apply to the VDC.
-See this PR for an example.
+If your machine class matches a vDC, be careful not to remove firewall rules that apply to the vDC.